 Cutting down on alcohol is good for us all (and good for our wallets too – the average person spends £50,000 on alcohol in their lifetime!).
-In addition to helping us to avoid a hangover it also brings a number of benefits that you may not have thought about or realised:
+Cutting down on alcohol brings a number of benefits that you may not have thought about:

 - You sleep better